Sheppsu/osu-score-tracker/README.md

+This branch contains some things unique to [kariyu.sheppsu.me](https://kariyu.sheppsu.me).

 # osu-score-tracker
 Programs for tracking scores and displaying them in website form, essentially serving as a fresh profile of sorts.
 Was originally made as an idea to